swisnl/json-api-server/README.md

 ### URL parameters out of the box
 The following URL parameters are supported after installing this package:

-* ?include={relationship}: To add all relationship data to the response
+* ?include={relationship}: To add all relationship data to the response.
-* ?page={pageNumber}: To decide which page the pagination should show
+* ?page={pageNumber}: To decide which page the pagination should show.
-* ?per_page={amountToShowPerPage}:To decide how many items you get per page
+* ?per_page={amountToShowPerPage}:To decide how many items you get per page.
-* ?ids={commaSeperatedIds}: To retrieve a collection of objects belonging to the ids
+* ?ids={commaSeperatedIds}: To retrieve a collection of objects belonging to the ids.
+* ?exclude_ids={commaSeperatedIds}: To retrieve a collection of objects not belonging to the ids.
-* ?lang={language}: (Requires the configure-locale middleware) to change the php locale to the desired language and automatically translates all translatable models
+* ?lang={language}: (Requires the configure-locale middleware) to change the php locale to the desired language and automatically translates all translatable models.
 * ?fields={columns}: To retrieve certain columns.
 * ?order_by_desc={column}: To order descending based on a column.
 * ?order_by_asc={column}: To order ascending based on a column.